LorenzoTomaz/CppND-Capstone-Snake-Game/README.md

-# CPPND: Capstone Snake Game Example
+# CPPND: Capstone Snake Game with Enemy

-This is a starter repo for the Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
-The code for this repo was inspired by [this](https://codereview.stackexchange.com/questions/212296/snake-game-in-c-with-sdl) excellent StackOverflow post and set of responses.
+This project was forked from the original Snake Game capstone repository with some modifications.
+The mechanics are the same as the original and the goal is to eat as much food as you can without touching the enemy snake.

+## Code Overview
+The overall project structure is fairly similar to the original.
+* Snake Class
+* Controller Class
+* Game Class
+* Renderer Clas

 <img src="snake_game.gif"/>